 Despite grappling with these issues, public and private investment in the built environment is high as governments on both sides of the Atlantic attempt to stimulate their economies and companies participate in global economic growth.

-According to the Construction Products Association’s 2021 Summer Forecast, construction output in the UK is expected to rise by 6.3% in 2022 after rising by 13.7% in 2021.
+According to the Construction Products Association’s 2021 Summer Forecast, construction output in the UK was expected to rise by 6.3% in 2022 after rising by 13.7% in 2021.

-While a welcome development, this will only exacerbate the chronic skilled shortage already occurring in the UK construction industry.
+While a welcome development, this will only exacerbate the chronic skills shortage already occurring in the UK construction industry.